techidaily/site-youtube-blog/source/_posts/-channel-themes-igniting-viewer-motivation-for-2024.md

 **How to Plan Something:** Did you plan a camping trip that went really well?
 Did you throw a surprise birthday party that went without a hitch?
 It doesn’t have to be anything grand but think back to something you followed successfully and explain what you did to achieve it.

  **Lifehacks:** Do you have lifehacks?
 This may be the most generous gift you can share with your audience.
 You can save them time, energy, and a whole lot of headaches.
 If you have an engineering spirit, then consider how you can simplify all the little activities that make up a day.
 No engineering spirit?
-Start with these [lifehacks](https://www.lifehack.org/articles/lifestyle/100-life-hacks-that-make-life-easier.html)instead.
+Start with these [lifehacks](https://www.lifehack.org/articles/lifestyle/100-life-hacks-that-make-life-easier.html) instead.

 **Time Management:** The responsibility of every person is slightly different, but how you manage your daily schedule.
 Do you write tasks down on an agenda?
 Do you have a calendar?
 What do you do when you get distracted?
 What is your schedule like?
 Do you create your own bullet journal or use a productivity app?
 If so, share it!